thoth-station/jupyterlab-requirements/README.rst

 * stable
 * testing

-You can find more information and updates [here](https://thoth-station.ninja/recommendation-types/).
+You can find more information and updates `here <https://thoth-station.ninja/recommendation-types/>`__.

 Thoth: runtime environment
 --------------------------
 --------------------------

-Thoth resolution engine is able to provide an optimized software stack based on the runtime environment you are using (more inputs are used, if you want to know more, have a look here [here](https://github.com/thoth-station/adviser)).
+Thoth resolution engine is able to provide an optimized software stack based on the runtime environment you are using (several inputs are used, if you want to know more, have a look here `here <https://github.com/thoth-station/adviser>`__).

 In general different runtime environment will provide different effect on you application (e.g. more performance), therefore we include these information in the notebook metadata so that other can find out what runtime environment has been used to run a certain notebook.